asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     Possible process_id's can be found py running a get_processes API call.
 The ``Username`` and ``API Key`` can also be found as stack outputs.
 If the stack has been updated, these parameters will be in **Systems
     Manager: Parameter Store**.
-Parameter names will be in the outputs of the stack.
+Parameter names will be in the stack outputs.

     **Note:** Currently ``platform`` and ``crop_to_selection`` are not implimented, so they have no effect.
     They must still be entered because of the API parameter validation.